 FAA’s Safety Risk Management (SRM) Process and System Description Element

-The Federal Aviation Administration’s (FAA) safety risk management (SRM) compliance requirement for System Description has one clear goal: establish the components of your operating environment’s systems, processes, procedures, and important safety elements.
+The Federal Aviation Administration’s (FAA) safety risk management (SRM) compliance requirement for System Description has one clear goal: establish the components of your operating environment’s

 Why is this element of SRM often skimmed over?